 How Does the Experiment Work?

-Of course, the kids also liked playing with the foam after the experiment was over.
-It’s safe to touch, so let your kids have some fun with the foam too.
+**Have fun playing with the foam after the experiment is over!
+It is safe to touch because all that foam is just soap, water and oxygen.
+Let your kids have some fun with the foam too.
 Just be sure to have a towel handy!